Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 ## Scene setup

-A scene holds your camera(s), lights and models, as it would do in real life.
+A scene holds your camera(s), lights and models.
 You create a scene by calling `new THREE.Scene()` and then add objects with the `add()` method.
 We'll look at different types of objects later, but for now the most important object is the camera.

 There are different camera types in three.js.
 We'll be using a `PerspectiveCamera`, as it gives us a 3D perspective projection.
 The various parameters define the camera's [viewing frustrum](https://en.wikipedia.org/wiki/Viewing_frustum).
 Please refer to the three.js documentation and [Helpers](#helpers) section for help on defining the frustrum.